 If left untreated, Post-Traumatic Stress Disorder can cause a child to experience mood swings, become isolated, and constantly relive the experience.
 In extreme cases, it can even lead to severe problems such as substance use, dangerous behaviors, and poor school performance.
 As a parent of a child with Post-Traumatic Stress Disorder, it can sometimes be hard to know what to do.
 One moment, your child can seem normal; the next, they becomes a complete stranger.
 And, what’s worse, sometimes the origin of this trauma isn’t obvious.

 Fortunately, there is good news.
 Although Post-Traumatic Stress Disorder can be difficult, there are ways to treat and overcome it.
-There are numerous approaches – all of which are available at residential treatment centers for trauma – including, among others, EMDR, neurofeedback, somatic experiencing, Trauma-Focused Equine Assisted Psychotherapy, and Trauma-Focused CBT (Cognitive Behavioral Therapy).
+There are numerous approaches – all of which are available at residential treatment centers for trauma – including, among others, EMDR, somatic experiencing, Trauma-Focused Equine Assisted Psychotherapy, and Trauma-Focused CBT (Cognitive Behavioral Therapy).

 Ways Trauma-Focused CBT Can Help Your Daughter